Scottish Charitable Bonds

 Allia’s Investing in Scotland programme provides loans and grants to housing associations in Scotland for building new affordable homes.

-The Scottish Government’s programme was created in response to the demand from the housing association sector for better access to appropriate finance.
-It provides unsecured loan finance for up to 10 years with no payments of interest or principal before maturity.
+Since 2014, Allia has been supporting the development of affordable housing across Scotland with nearly £70m of investment from the Scottish Government.
+The Scottish charitable bonds programme was created in response to demand from housing associations for better access to appropriate finance.
+It provides unsecured loans for up to 10 years with no payments of interest or capital before maturity.

-If you are a housing association in Scotland and would like to find out more about the programme, please contact Allia Impact Finance on
+If you are a housing association in Scotland and would like to find out more about Scottish charitable bonds, please contact Allia Impact Finance on